 Q Fever

-Fortunately this is relatively rare and only about 10 cases are reported in the United States per year.
+Thankfully, this occurrence is quite uncommon, with only around 10 cases being reported in the United States annually.

 Symptoms